ayhem-b/Graduation_report/chaps/chpt1.typ

 - Provide a low-cost, scalable alternative to SCADA systems.

-By implementing this system at Lear Corporation, the factory can significantly enhance its maintenance efficiency, reduce unplanned downtime, and improve overall operational performance.
+By implementing this system at Lear Corporation, the factory can significantly enhance its maintenance efficiency, reduce unplanned downtime, and improve overall operational performance @tpm.
+#heading(level: 2, numbering: none)[Project Scope and Development Environment]
+Due to limited access to the actual production machines at the Menzel Bourguiba factory, we decided to build and test our solution using a prototype sorting station set up in classroom I0.8 at ISET.

+This prototype mimics the core operations of a real industrial setup, which allowed us to:

+- Simulate machine faults and intervention scenarios,

+- Integrate a PLC with Python for edge communication,

+- Develop and deploy the Django-based GMAO web application in a realistic environment.

+By working with this prototype, we ensured that our system could be tested effectively despite limited factory access, while keeping it adaptable for future deployment in Lear’s production environment.

 #heading(level: 2, numbering: none)[Conclusion]
 This chapter provides the context to the project by tracing the history of Lear Corporation,